seralexeev/xrabbit.dev/README.md

   - 136-1.jpg
 ```

-Today I stayed at home all day and worked on the robot.
-After 2 weeks without progress I got excited again and moved forward quite well.
-I found the optimal component layout to minimize wires and fit everything compactly.
+Today I didn't leave the house at all and spent the whole day working on the robot.
+After 2 weeks with no progress I got excited about it again and made pretty good headway.
+I found the best layout for the components to minimize wires and fit everything in nice and compact.

 ---